رهپویه معماری و شهرسازی

 چکیده English

-Historical urban fabrics in Iran, despite possessing significant spatial and identity-related potentials, have faced considerable challenges in recent decades.
-These challenges primarily include the weakening of social relations, a decline in neighborhood interactions, and a rupture in social integration.
-Over the years, many urban interventions in these historical areas have predominantly focused on functional and physical dimensions, without paying sufficient attention to the social and semantic mechanisms that underpin these fabrics.
-Consequently, this research aims to address the lack of a theoretical framework for understanding the social integration of historical urban areas, focusing on the reciprocal relationships between social actors and urban structures.
-This study attempts to clarify the concept of social integration in Iranian urban fabrics within a theoretical framework that can elucidate the interactions between human actors and urban systems.
+Historical urban fabrics in Iran, despite possessing significant spatial and identity-related potential, have faced considerable challenges in recent decades.
+These challenges primarily include weakening of social relations, decline in neighborhood interactions, and rupture in social integration.
+Over the years, most urban interventions in these historical areas have prioritized functional and physical dimensions, neglecting the social and semantic mechanisms that underpin these fabrics.
+Consequently, this research aims to address the lack of a theoretical framework for understanding social integration of historical urban areas, focusing on the reciprocal relationships between social actors and urban structures.
+This study seeks to elucidate the concept of social integration in Iranian urban fabrics by establishing a theoretical framework to analyze the interactions between human agencies and urban systems.

-The main objective of the research is to explore and conceptualize a model of social integration that can be applied to Iranian urban fabrics, with particular emphasis on the theoretical foundations of Anthony Giddens’ Structuration Theory.
-This conceptual model is applied in the context of the Nobar neighborhood in Tabriz, where the paper attempts to answer two fundamental research questions: What is the indigenous model of social integration? and How can this social integration model contribute to social cohesion and unity in the Nobar neighborhood?
+The main objective of the research was to explore and conceptualize a model of social integration applicable to Iranian urban fabrics, with particular emphasis on the theoretical foundations of Anthony Giddens’ Structuration Theory.
+This model was applied in the context of the Nobar neighborhood in Tabriz, to address two fundamental research questions: What is an indigenous model of social integration? and How can such a model contribute to social cohesion and unity in the Nobar neighborhood?

-To explain the pattern of social integration in urban contexts, Nobar neighborhood was selected as a case study and studied due to its proximity to the central core and the presence of significant elements.
-Nobar neighborhood is one of the historical neighborhoods of Tabriz city, located in the south of the city.
-This neighborhood is bounded by Rasteh Kocheh neighborhood to the north, Yaniq Hills to the south, Maralan neighborhood to the east, and Cherandab and Mahadamahin neighborhoods to the west.
-The Nobar neighborhood includes prominent elements such as the municipality building, the CadKhodabashi Mosque, the Nobar Mosque, the Madine Mosque, the Maidan Mosque, the Minasaz Mosque, the Sanjesh Museum, the Nikdel House, the Sedqiani House, the Behnam House, and the Shahriar House.
+To explain the pattern of social integration in urban contexts, the Nobar neighborhood was selected as a case study due to its proximity to the central core and rich architectural heritage.
+Nobar is one of the historical neighborhoods of Tabriz, located in the south of the city.
+It is bounded by Rasteh Kocheh to the north, Yaniq Hills to the south, Maralan to the east, and Cherandab and Mahadamahin to the west.
+The Nobar neighborhood includes prominent elements such as the municipality building, the Qad-Khodabashi Mosque, the Nobar Mosque, the Madine Mosque, the Maidan Mosque, the Minasaz Mosque, the Sanjesh Museum, the Nikdel House, the Sedqiani House, the Behnam House, and the Shahriar House.

-The research is of an applied nature and adopts a qualitative methodology.
-The study was conducted through qualitative content analysis, with data gathered from in-depth, semi-structured interviews with 20 residents and local shopkeepers of the Nobar neighborhood.
-The interviews were analyzed using open, axial, and selective coding techniques, facilitated by the use of Atlas.ti software.
-The process of data collection continued until theoretical saturation was reached, meaning that no new significant information was emerging from the ongoing interviews, and the collected data provided a comprehensive understanding of the social integration in the neighborhood.
+The research is of an applied nature and employs a qualitative methodology.
+The study was conducted using a qualitative content analysis, with data collected from in-depth, semi-structured interviews with 20 residents and local shopkeepers.
+The interviews were analyzed using open, axial, and selective coding techniques, facilitated by Atlas.ti software.
+The process of data collection continued until theoretical saturation was reached, at which no new information emerged, ensuring a comprehensive understanding of social integration in the neighborhood.

-The findings of the research revealed that social integration within the Nobar neighborhood is not merely a static and physical attribute but is a dynamic, multifaceted phenomenon resulting from the reciprocal interaction between the actions of residents and four key structural dimensions: functional, physical, social, and semantic.
-The physical and functional structures of the neighborhood, such as the land-use patterns, access networks, and architectural forms, serve as both the resources and the rules that provide the foundation for everyday social actions.
-These structures enable the residents to engage in social interactions and thus play a significant role in the reproduction of social integration.
-However, these physical and functional structures are not static; they are continuously influenced by the actions of social actors and can either reinforce or disrupt the established social order.
+The research findings revealed that social integration within the Nobar neighborhood is not merely a static attribute, but rather a dynamic, multifaceted phenomenon formed by the reciprocal interaction between residents and four key structural dimensions: functional, physical, social, and semantic.
+The physical and functional structures, such as land-use patterns, access networks, and architectural forms, serve as both the resources and the rules that underpin everyday social actions.
+These structures enable residents to engage in social interactions and thus play a significant role in the reproduction of social integration.
+Furthermore, these structures are continuously influenced by the actions of social actors and can either reinforce or disrupt the established social order.

 In contrast, the social and semantic structures—such as trust-building, neighborly relations, sense of belonging, and vitality—are equally crucial in determining the continuity of social cohesion.
-These structures do not merely act as passive entities but are actively produced and maintained through the everyday interactions of residents, who create and strengthen bonds within the neighborhood.
-As residents share common spaces, engage in rituals, and practice their daily routines, they both experience and contribute to the social fabric that binds the neighborhood together.
-Thus, the continued social cohesion of Nobar depends not only on the physical infrastructure and resources available but also on the social and emotional connections that exist between the individuals who inhabit these spaces.
+These structures do not merely act as passive entities; they are actively produced and maintained through the everyday interactions of residents, who create and strengthen bonds within the neighborhood.
+As residents share common spaces, engage in rituals, and carry out their daily routines, they both experience and contribute to the social fabric that binds the neighborhood together.
+Thus, the continued social cohesion of Nobar depends not only on the physical infrastructure and resources available but also on the social and emotional connections between the individuals who inhabit these spaces.

-The findings also highlight the potential risks of disruptive urban interventions, such as the construction of new roads, residential high-rises, and the introduction of non-local residents, which could disrupt the delicate balance of social integration.
-However, the research also shows that residents have the ability to resist these changes through conscious actions, such as holding community events, preserving local traditions, and resisting the commercialization of their neighborhood.
-These actions of resistance contribute to maintaining social integration even in the face of urban transformations that threaten to alter the neighborhood’s social fabric.
+The findings also highlight the potential risks of disruptive urban interventions, such as the construction of new roads, residential high-rises, and the introduction of non-local residents, which could undermine the delicate balance of social integration.
+However, the research also demonstrates that residents have the ability to resist these changes through conscious actions, such as holding community events, preserving local traditions, and countering the commercialization of their neighborhood.
+These resistance actions contribute to maintaining social integration even in the face of urban transformations that threaten the neighborhood’s social fabric.

 In conclusion, the results of this research confirm that social integration is a dynamic, evolving process that depends on the ongoing interactions between physical structures, social actors, and cultural meanings within the urban fabric.
-The theoretical framework developed in this study, grounded in Giddens’ Structuration Theory, offers a novel and comprehensive approach to understanding and analyzing social integration in historical urban areas.
-This approach can be utilized to inform urban planning and design practices, ensuring that future interventions contribute to building cohesive, resilient, and sustainable urban communities.
-As cities continue to evolve, it is crucial that urban interventions preserve not only the physical elements of the built environment but also the social and cultural fabric that gives these spaces meaning and value to their inhabitants.
+The theoretical framework developed in this study, grounded in Giddens’ Structuration Theory, offers a novel and comprehensive approach to understanding social integration in historical urban areas.
+This approach can be utilized in urban planning and design practices, ensuring that future interventions foster cohesive, resilient, and sustainable urban communities.
+As cities continue to evolve, it is crucial that urban interventions preserve not only the physical elements of the built environment, but also the social and cultural fabric that imbues these spaces with meaning and their inhabitants with value.

 کلیدواژهها English